debops/debops/docs/introduction/configuration.rst

   Default value: ``%(install-path)s/playbooks``

 ``template-paths``
-  List of comma-separated paths where ``template_src`` lookup plugin will look for custom templates (alternative :file:`templates/` directories).
+  List of comma-separated paths where ``debops.debops.template_src`` lookup plugin will look for custom templates (alternative :file:`templates/` directories).
 You can use this to override templates provided with official roles (when supported).

   Default value: none

 ``file-paths``
-  List of comma-separated paths where ``file_src`` lookup plugin will look for custom files (alternative :file:`files/` directories).
+  List of comma-separated paths where ``debops.debops.file_src`` lookup plugin will look for custom files (alternative :file:`files/` directories).
 You can use this to override files provided with official roles (when supported).

   Default value: none